istoica/ray/doc/source/signals.rst

   # Print total number of signals.
 This should be 2*count = 10.
   print(ray.get(b.get_count.remote()))

 Note
 ----

-A failed actor generates an error message only when another actor or task invokes one of its methods.
+A failed actor (e.g., an actor that crashed) generates an error message only when another actor or task invokes one of its methods.

 Please `let us know <https://github.com/ray-project/ray/issues>`__ any issues you encounter.